aashishvasu/OpenComposite/README.md

 OpenOVR (OpenVR for OculusVR) is an implementation of SteamVR's API - OpenVR, forwarding calls directly to the Oculus runtime.
 Think of it as a backwards version of ReVive, for the Rift.

+This allows you to play SteamVR-based games on an Oculus Rift as though they were native titles, without the use of SteamVR!

 Why would you want to do this?
 There are several of good reasons:

 * Some users have trouble running SteamVR on their machines